Anwarr28/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm: remove betty file
-rmdir: remove /tmp/my_first_directory dir cd -: changes the working directory to the previous one ls -la . /moterdir: list contert of the current dir and its mother dir
+rmdir: remove /tmp/my_first_directory dir cd -: changes the working directory to the previous one ls -la . .. /boot: list contert of the current dir ,its mother and /boot dirs